jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2019-11-19-deepvariant-deploy-d73d983e62b2.md

 source ~/.bashrc
 ```

-Then, input this command you can see CUDA version.
+Then, input this command you can see CUDA version\.

-This means that CUDA was successfully installed.
+This means that CUDA was successfully installed\.
 ```
 nvcc -V
 ```